24 Hours in Cherokee: Essentials for Those Short on Time

 • Mingo Falls Hike: Experience one of the tallest waterfalls in the Appalachian Mountains.
 Ensure you have written directions for reliability.

-• Cherokee Cultural District: Dive into local culture through museums, authentic handcrafts, and souvenir shopping.
+• Cherokee Cultural District: Dive into local culture through museums and authentic handcrafts.

 • Where to Stay: Stonebrook Lodge is a recommended option for its proximity to dining and attractions.